 EuroClonality and the EuroClonality-NGS Working Group also offer support to the diagnostic community via the Online Diagnostic Support Service for problematic cases in clonality testing with the EuroClonality/BIOMED-2 assays, a FAQ section on the use of these assays, and by providing protocols of IG/TR NGS methodology.

-The EuroClonality Educational Workshop “Clonality assessment in Pathology” will take place on 14-16 February 2022 in Nijmegen, The Netherlands.
+Due to COVID measures, the EuroClonality Educational Workshop “Clonality assessment in Pathology” is postponed and will take place on 9-11 May 2022 in Nijmegen, The Netherlands.

 New EuroClonality-NGS Working Group publications